 Manufactured homes feature central HVAC systems with traditional ducting, like a stick-built home, or ductless mini-split systems, which have an outdoor unit attached to the air handlers inside the home.
 One advantage of mini-split systems, which may also be installed in traditional homes, is that the temperature can be set for individual areas or rooms.

 Adding Air Conditioning

-Many mobile homes feature crossover ducts, which are large flexible ducts that run under the house, says Mobile Home Doctor.
+Older mobile homes may feature crossover ducts, which are large flexible ducts that run under the house.
 These ducts transfer warm and cool area to level out the overall temperature in the house.
-Due to limited attic or ceiling space, most installers run these ducts in the crawl space.
+Due to limited attic or ceiling space, HVAC installers run these ducts in the crawl space.
 Unfortunately, this leaves them susceptible to damage from water and rodents.

 If your mobile home's heating or cooling vents are not putting out the amount of air that they used to, check the crossover ducts for leaks or disconnected sections.
 You may need new sections of ducting or aluminum tape to seal the connections between the ducts.